History of Burnley F.C.: Recovery (1988–2009)

 Another run of poor results the following season led to Cotterill's departure in November 2007; his replacement was Owen Coyle.
-The 2008–09 campaign, Coyle's first full season in charge, ended with Burnley's highest league finish since 1976: fifth in the Championship.
-Burnley qualified for the Championship play-offs and defeated Reading 3–0 on aggregate in the semi-final.
-They beat Sheffield United in the Championship play-off Final, which meant promotion to the top flight after 33 years; Wade Elliott scored the only goal.
+The 2008–09 campaign, Coyle's first full season in charge, ended with Burnley's highest league finish since 1976, fifth in the second tier.
+They qualified for the Championship play-offs and defeated Reading 3–0 on aggregate in the semi-final.
+They then beat Sheffield United in the Championship play-off final, with Wade Elliott scoring the only goal of the game, which meant promotion to the top flight after 33 years.
 Burnley also reached the League Cup semi-final for the first time in over 25 years after they beat local clubs Bury and Oldham Athletic, and London-based clubs Fulham, Chelsea and Arsenal.
 In the semi-finals, Burnley played Tottenham Hotspur but lost the first leg 4–1.
-Burnley led 3–0 at home after 90 minutes in the second leg, but were eliminated after Tottenham scored two goals in the last two minutes of extra time.
+Burnley led 3–0 at home after 90 minutes in the second leg, but were eliminated after Spurs scored two goals in the last two minutes of extra time.